 A Meaningful Routine:

 At Vidiyal violence and corporal punishments are totally prohibited and the staff and volunteers cannot use violence as a means to discipline.
 Alternative discipline techniques are used to enforce discipline in children.
 Token economy is one such technique which motivates children to adhere to self discipline to achieve appreciation and gifts.
 Children are divided in to three groups and they are given points for good and responsible behaviour.
 At the end of each month each team is given chocolates for the points they have scored.
 This delayed gratification technique enables children to focus on small steps to reach a goal.
-It also grooms their behaviour and makes them responsible in fulfilling their routine tasks including keeping their dormitories clean, personal hygiene and maintain social etiquettes.
-Bullying and violence is totally restricted through positive reinforcements.
+It also shapes their behaviour and makes them responsible in fulfilling their routine tasks including keeping their dormitories clean, personal hygiene and maintain social etiquettes.
+Bullying and violence is totally forbidden among children and cordial living environment is promoted through positive reinforcements.

 Most of the children coming to the reception home are with heightened emotions and impulsive behaviour.
 A professional counseller sits for individual counselling sessions and enables children to think and decide positively for themselves.
-Afternoon group counselling sessions are always popular at the Sakthi – Vidiyal reception home as the counseller uses novel ideas and activities to kindle the thinking process.
+Group counselling sessions conducted in the afternoons which are always popular at the Sakthi – Vidiyal reception home as the counseller uses novel ideas and participatory activities to kindle the thinking process.

 Home Management Committee: